 - 13.1.
-At the National Show, all nominated horses in height classes may be identified against their current (last 12 months) Life Measurement Certificate.
+Prior to competing at the National Show, all nominated horses in height classes must be identified against their current (last 12 months) Life Measurement Certificate.
 Certificates from reputable organisations such as Equestrian Australia & Show Horse Council are acceptable.
 Certificates must reference the correct ASH registration.
-In the event of a protest or concern by the committee, a horse may be asked to report to an ASHS Official Measurer where this requirement can be completed. - 13.2.
+If no such document can be produced, the horse must report to an ASHS Official Measurer where this requirement can be completed. - 13.2.
 Horses will be measured in both centimetres and "hands" (4 inch).
 Heights shall be recorded in both scales. - 13.3.
 Swabbing may occur under the Society's Drugs Policy.